eiji03aero/mskit/README.md

 - toolkit for microservices in go

 # Todo
+- probably publish should be handled by repository
 - add domain event pug/sub on restaurant, order
   - Restaurant created event
 - add default options on pub/sub/rpcs